 ⒸKorekawa Jomon Kan

-The national treasure Gassho Dogu is displayed alone in a darkened exhibition room.
-Unlike the other clay figurines found in the wetlands, this one was found in a pit dwelling without its left foot.
-The foot was later found 2.5 meters away.
-In addition, this clay figurine is broken in places and has been glued together using asphalt, so it must have been well cared for by the family that lived here 3,500 years ago.
-The figurine looks as if she is praying.
-She is perhaps praying for a safe baby delivery or longevity.
+Registered national treasure Gassho Dogu is displayed alone in a darkened exhibition room.
+Unlike the other clay figurines found in the wetlands, this one was found in a pit dwelling without its left foot, which was later found 2.5 meters away.
+This clay figurine had also been broken in places and glued back together using asphalt, proof that it must have been well cared for by the family that lived here 3,500 years ago.
+The figurine looks as if she is praying, perhaps for long life or safe baby delivery.

-You can have a great time admiring the urushi lacquerware, clay figures, and earthenware while imagining the lives of the Jomon people.
+There is much to admire while viewing the urushi lacquerware, clay figures, and earthenware and imagining what the lives of the Jomon people must have been like.

-From Korekawa Jomon Kan to Hachinohe Station a bus that departs from the last stop, Korekawa Jomon Kan, where you got off when you first visited the museum.
-You can return directly to the station’s east exit (about a 30-minute ride).
+To get from Korekawa Jomon Kan back to Hachinohe Station, get back on the bus at the stop where you got off to visit the museum.
+The bus will take you back to the east exit of Hachinohe Station (about a 30-minute ride).

 About 30 minutes

-After experiencing Jomon culture, stop by the souvenir shop on the first floor of the YouTree building adjacent to Hachinohe Station, where you can buy souvenirs from the Jomon goods corner to commemorate the registration of the Jomon Prehistoric Sites in Northern Japan as a World Heritage Site.
+After experiencing Jomon culture, stop by the shop on the first floor of the YouTree building adjacent to Hachinohe Station.
+Here you can buy souvenirs from the Jomon section that commemorate the registration of the Jomon Prehistoric Sites in Northern Japan as a World Heritage Site.